-The subject site is located in south San Jose and has average access by good exposure along Capitol Expressway.
+The subject site is located in south San Jose and has average access and average visibility.

-We have closely examined the location of the comparables sales, and we have concluded that no adjustment for location was justified.
+We have closely examined the location of the comparables sales and we have concluded that no adjustment for location was justified.
 While some areas are areas where property values are generally lower, the specific location of the comparable within those areas did not justify an adjustment.